 weather for all the farming community.

-Richard and Helen, Reverend Jo and our Parish
+Richard and Helen, Reverend Jo while she and

 the Church will protect the many vulnerable

 we continue to see an increase of believers in

 our Lord and Saviour who are willing to stand and

 our Parish and the Diocese may flourish now and

 into the future.

 and our Church family, our neighbours and our

 Board of Missions, the Leprosy Mission, Samaritans